moradadidi/rock-paper-scissors/README.md

 # rock-paper-scissors
-it's a mini game using python / tkinter
+it's a mini game of rock paper scissors  using python / tkinter